Mark A. Richardson, M.D., MScB, MBA

 School of Medicine Dean

-President and Board Chair, OHSU Faculty Practice PlanMark A. Richardson, MD, MScB, MBA, was appointed Dean in the School of Medicine at the Oregon Health & Science University in July 2007.
+President and Board Chair, OHSU Faculty Practice PlanMark A. Richardson, M.D., MScB, MBA, was appointed Dean in the School of Medicine at Oregon Health & Science University in July 2007.
 He is also President and Chair of the Board of Directors of the Faculty Practice Plan.
 From 2001 until he was appointed Interim Dean in 2006, Dr. Richardson served as Professor and Chair of the OHSU Department of Otolaryngology - Head and Neck Surgery.

 Dr. Richardson came to OHSU from Johns Hopkins University, where he was the Bordley Professor of Otolaryngology - Head and Neck Surgery.
 Prior to joining Johns Hopkins in 1995, he spent 15 years on the faculty at the University of Washington in Seattle.
 He was instrumental in OHSU's Department of Otolaryngology/Head and Neck Surgery placing in the top five in National Institutes of Health rankings of sponsored research.
 Departmental funding from the NIH tripled from 2001-2005.

-Dr. Richardson has received several faculty teaching, including the “Driftwood Award” for best faculty teaching at the University of Washington and the “Faculty Teaching Award” from Johns Hopkins Department of Otolaryngology.
+Dr. Richardson has received several faculty teaching awards, including the “Driftwood Award” for best faculty teaching at the University of Washington and the “Faculty Teaching Award” from Johns Hopkins Department of Otolaryngology.
 He is also a recipient of the American Academy of Otolaryngology - Head and Neck Surgery’s “Honors Award” and the American Laryngological Association “Gabriel F. Tucker Award.”

-Since his appointment as dean, Dr. Richardson has guided the recruitment of key new faculty leaders to the school, as well as placed a priority of faculty stability and mission integration, as the school moves through an evolutionary period in response to the many changes now underway in academic medicine.
+Since his appointment as dean, Dr. Richardson has guided the recruitment of key new faculty leaders to the school, as well as placed a priority on faculty stability and mission integration, as the school moves through an evolutionary period in response to the many changes now underway in academic medicine.
 In 2008, he oversaw the reorganization of the faculty clinical practices, with the integration of the OHSU Medical Group, a previously autonomous group, into the School of Medicine as the OHSU Faculty Practice Plan.
 Dr. Richardson has guided the establishment and growth of the Knight Cancer Institute, the Knight Cardiovascular Institute and the Bob and Charlee Moore Institute for Nutrition & Wellness, among other new entities in the school.
 Over the past several years, a focus on diversification of the research portfolio has yielded new funding sources and catalyzed dynamic new partnerships, such as with Intel and FEI.
 Recently, the school launched its new M.D. curriculum designed to prepare future physicians to lead and thrive in the rapidly changing health care, discovery and technology landscape.
 Throughout this evolution, the medical school has remained steadfastly committed to the OHSU mission to improve the health and well-being of Oregonians, and to educate health care professionals for Oregon, including those who serve in rural and underserved areas.